ERCP - Applications, Procedure, Contraindications, and Complications

 • Do not eat or drink liquids eight hours before the procedure.

-• Inform if you are pregnant.
+• Inform if pregnant.

 • Inform the doctor about the medical history of bleeding disorders or the current medications such as blood thinners like Aspirin, Clopidogrel, and Warfarin.
 These medicines should be stopped before the procedure.

-• A sedative is given before the procedure so the patient is in a sleep-like state and does not feel any pain
+• A sedative is given before the procedure so the patient is in a sleep-like state and does not feel any pain.

 What Happens During the Procedure?